 \section{Introduction}

-Classical numerical methods successfully for solving low-dimensional PDEs such as the finite element method \cite{brenner2007mathematical,ciarlet2002finite,Quarteroni2008Numerical,Thomas2013Numerical,Hughes2012the} may encounter some difficulties in both of theoretical analysis and numerical implementation for high-dimensional PDEs.
-Motivated by the well-known fact that deep learning method for high-dimensional data analysis has been achieved great successful applications in discriminative, generative and reinforcement learning \cite{he2015delving,Goodfellow2014Generative,silver2016mastering}, solving high dimensional PDEs with deep neural networks becomes an extremely potential approach and has attracted much attentions \cite{Cosmin2019Artificial,Justin2018DGM,DeepXDE,raissi2019physics,Weinan2017The,Yaohua2020weak,Berner2020Numerically,Han2018solving}.
-Due to the excellent approximation power of deep neural networks, several numerical scheme have been proposed to solve PDEs with deep neural network including the deep Ritz method (DRM) \cite{Weinan2017The}, physics-informed neural networks (PINNs) \cite{raissi2019physics},and deep Galerkin method (DGM) \cite{Yaohua2020weak}.
-Both DRM and DGM are applied to PDEs with equivalent variational form.
-PINNs is based on residual minimization for solving PDEs \cite{Cosmin2019Artificial,Justin2018DGM,DeepXDE,raissi2019physics}, which is easy to extend to general PDEs \cite{jagtap2020conservative,lagaris1998artificial,fpinns,npinns}.
+Classical numerical methods such as the finite element method are successful to solve the low-dimensional PDEs, see e.g., \cite{brenner2007mathematical,ciarlet2002finite,Quarteroni2008Numerical,Thomas2013Numerical,Hughes2012the}.
+However these methods may encounter some difficulties in both theoretical analysis and numerical implementation for the high-dimensional PDEs.
+Motivated by the facts that deep learning method for high-dimensional data analysis has been achieved great successful applications in discriminative, generative and reinforcement learning \cite{he2015delving,Goodfellow2014Generative,silver2016mastering}, solving high dimensional PDEs with deep neural networks becomes an extremely potential approach and has attracted a lot of attentions \cite{Cosmin2019Artificial,Justin2018DGM,DeepXDE,raissi2019physics,Weinan2017The,Yaohua2020weak,Berner2020Numerically,Han2018solving}.
+Due to the excellent approximation ability of the deep neural networks, several numerical schemes have been proposed to solve PDEs with deep neural networks including the deep Ritz method (DRM) \cite{Weinan2017The}, physics-informed neural networks (PINNs) \cite{raissi2019physics}, and deep Galerkin method (DGM) \cite{Yaohua2020weak}.
+Both DRM and DGM are applied to variational forms of PDEs, and PINNs are based on residual minimization to the differential equation, see \cite{Cosmin2019Artificial,Justin2018DGM,DeepXDE,raissi2019physics}, which can be extended to general PDEs \cite{jagtap2020conservative,lagaris1998artificial,fpinns,npinns}.